Hints and Things does not use any 1st Party cookies - more information .

 HAZARDS THAT MAYBE ENCOUNTERED WHILST TRAVELLING

 I am always on the look out for interesting and informative content to feature in Hints and Things and, as I am solely responsible for maintaining and developing the site, I am always grateful for co-operation from other sites.
-This is no exception as the following material has been provided by www.travellingwithchildren.co.uk
+This is no exception as the following material was originally provided by www.travellingwithchildren.co.uk but this site appears to have changed ownership as is no longer relevant to this subject.

 This Section deals with a selection of exotic and rare environmental hazards, but it is important to keep in mind that the biggest hazard to the whole family isan accident.